Bad Skin Habits

 You may be able to identify sensitivities by using a pulse test.
 To do a pulse test, count your pulse for one minute.
 Then eat the food which you are evaluating for sensitivity.
 Wait twenty to thirty minutes.
 Recheck your pulse.
 If your pulse rate increases by ten or twenty beats per minute, you are likely to have a sensitivity issue with that food.
 Eliminate the food from your diet or follow a rotation diet, which means only consuming small amounts of the offending food no more frequently than every four days.

-You May Also Like:Hair Care Tips for
+You May Also Like:Seasonal Psoriasis

 Related Search Topics (Ads):